jvick1/Intro_to_SOL/airdrop-project/README.md

 The `Uint8Array(32)` is your public and `Uint8Array(64)` is your secret key.

-*TIP: We could also do `console.log(publicKey.toString())` which will show us the wallet address you typically see on Phantom Wallet.*
+***TIP: We could also do `console.log(publicKey.toString())` which will show us the wallet address you typically see on Phantom Wallet.***

 ## Get Balance of Wallet

+At this point feel free to comment out the two console logs we made in the last step with `//`.
+Now that everything is cleaned up let's make our first function...

 In this section, we'll craft an asynchronous function utilizing the `async/await` syntax.
-This function is designed to establish a connection with the Solana devnet and retrieve the current balance associated with our wallet.
+**This function is designed to establish a connection with the Solana devnet and retrieve the current balance associated with our wallet.**
-To enhance the robustness of our code, we'll encapsulate the entire process within a try-catch block, adhering to best practices for error handling.
+To enhance the robustness of our code, we'll encapsulate the entire process within a try-catch block, adhering to **best practices** for error handling.
-At this point feel free to comment out the two console logs we made in the last step.

 ```
 //index.js